-Enrollment as a student includes payment of tuition, receipt of student card, information about studio assignments, times, days, etc., arrangements for locker space and general orientation.
+4. Enrollment as a student includes payment of tuition, receipt of student card, information about studio assignments, times, days, etc., arrangements for locker space and general orientation.

-An interview with the Registrar may be desirable but it is not a requirement for admission.
+An interview with the Director of Admissions may be desirable but it is not a requirement for admission.